Semisimple Field Theories Detect Stable Diffeomorphism: Bordism Groups and Invertible Topological Field Theories

+By an \emph{unstable tangential structure} we mean a rank $d$ vector bundle $\beta$ on a space $B$.
+Given a smooth manifold $M$ of dimensions $\dim(M) \leq d$, a $(B, \beta)$-structure on $M$ consists of a pair $(f, \theta)$ of a map $f: M \to B$ and a vector bundle isomorphism $\theta: T_M \oplus \varepsilon^{d- \dim(M)} \cong f^* \beta$, where $\varepsilon$ is the trivial one-dimensional vector bundle.
 For manifolds of dimension strictly less than $d$, there is a notion of $(B,\beta)$-bordism.
 However, in contrast to the stable case, the relation of $(B,\beta)$-bordism may fail to be reflexive and hence can fail to be an equivalence relation.
-Thus we do not define a unstable bordism group in the usual manner.
 However bordisms can be composed, and so we will obtain a bordism \emph{category}.
 This can be thought of as a substitute in the unstable setting.